High-Frequency Grid Trading

 @njit

-def gridtrading(hbt, stat, half_spread, grid_interval, skew, order_qty):
+def gridtrading(hbt, recorder, half_spread, grid_interval, skew, order_qty):

 grid_num = 20